Cancer of the Uterus

 Treatment for cancer of the uterus

 Cancer of the uterus is often diagnosed early, before it has spread, and can be treated surgically.
-For many women, surgery will be the only treatment needed.
-If cancer has spread beyond the uterus, radiation therapy, chemotherapy or hormone therapy may also be used.
+In many cases, surgery will be the only treatment needed.
+If cancer has spread beyond the uterus, radiation therapy, hormone therapy or chemotherapy may also be used.

 The surgery will be performed under a general anaesthetic.
-It can be done in different ways, as shown in the diagrams below.
-The type of hysterectomy offered to you will depend on a number of factors, including:
+The hysterectomy can be done in different ways.

 When you wake up after the operation, you will be in a recovery room near the operating theatre.
 Once you are fully conscious, you will be transferred to the ward.

-Tubes and drips − You will have an intravenous drip in your arm to give you medicines and fluid, and a tube in your bladder (catheter) to collect urine.
+Tubes and drips – You will have an intravenous drip in your arm to give you medicines and fluid, and a tube in your bladder (catheter) to collect urine (wee).
 These will usually be removed the day after the operation.

-Pain − As with all major operations, you will have some discomfort or pain.
-For the first day or two, you may be given pain medicine.
-This may be delivered in different ways, such as:
+Pain – As with all major surgery, you will have some discomfort or pain.
+The level of pain will depend on the type of operation.
+After keyhole surgery, you will usually be given pain-relieving tablets.
+If you have open surgery, you may be given pain medicine in different ways:

 - via a local anaesthetic injection into your back, either into spinal fluid (a spinal) or into the space around spinal nerves (an epidural)